Anxiety rocks can help you calm nerves immediately. Here's how they're used and how they can help you.

 Notice what it was like to bring your attention to the stone.
 Do you feel any different?

 There’s an added bonus to using an anxiety rock.
-If you use it enough, and practice calming while you do, then pretty soon it will trigger a calmer response.
+If you use it enough, and practice calming while you do, then pretty soon it will trigger a calming response.
 Your nervous system will become conditioned to calm down simply by holding the rock.

 Grounding rocks are also an easy tool to carry with you.
 You can keep them in your pocket, your office area, or car, and use them when needed.